ice-blockchain/ion-app/packages/ion_identity_client/README.md

 ## Getting started

 #### 1. Installation:
-Add the IonIdentityClient package to your pubspec.yaml:
+Add the IONIdentityClient package to your pubspec.yaml:

 ```yaml
 dependencies: